99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 EB migration:
 for example ELB can't be changed (only configured) after cloning, so we need to migrate:
-create a new env. with the same config except LB (cant clone)
+create a new environment with the same config except LB (cant clone)
-deploy the app onto new env.
-Perform a swap.
+deploy the app onto new environment Perform a swap.

 Your source bundle must meet the following requirements:
 - Consist of a SINGLE ZIP file or WAR file